apache/causeway-site/content/how-tos2/how-to-09-020-How-to-write-a-typical-domain-service.md

 ### Registering domain services

-All noted [elsewhere](../how-to-09-010-How-to-register-domain-services,-repositories-and-factories.html), domain services (which includes repositories and factories) should be registered in the `isis.properties` configuration file, under `isis.services` key (a comma-separated list):
+As noted [elsewhere](../../how-tos/how-to-09-010-How-to-register-domain-services,-repositories-and-factories.html), domain services (which includes repositories and factories) should be registered in the `isis.properties` configuration file, under `isis.services` key (a comma-separated list):

 For example: